n42n/n3n/doc/Faq.md

 The edge also offers a local udp management port at which it provides some information about connected _peers_ allowing a peer-to-peer connection, and _pending peers_ whose connections are forwarded through the supernode.

-The edge's management port defaults to 5644 and can be changed using edge's `-t` command line option.
+The edge's management port defaults to 5644 and can be changed using edge's `management.port` config option.
 Connecting using the following command (localhost only)

 `netcat -u localhost 5644`